List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-Ans.
-By running the following command:
+Answer: By running the following command:

-Q #31.
-Is it possible to call a stored procedure within a stored procedure?
+Q #31) Is it possible to call a stored procedure within a stored procedure?

-Q #32.
-What is SQL Server Agent?
+Q #32) What is the SQL Server Agent?

-Q #33.
-What is PRIMARY KEY?
+Q #33) What is the PRIMARY KEY?

-Q #34.
-What is UNIQUE KEY constraint?
+Q #34) What is a UNIQUE KEY constraint?

-Ans.
-A UNIQUE constraint enforces the uniqueness of the values in a set of columns, so no duplicate values are entered.
+Answer: A UNIQUE constraint enforces the uniqueness of the values in a set of columns, so no duplicate values are entered.
 The unique key constraints are used to enforce entity integrity as the primary key constraints.

-Q #35.
-What is FOREIGN KEY?
+Q #35) What is FOREIGN KEY